 Horus belonged to a race of knotted-horn dragons.
 He had a stubby red horn in the center of his forehead, which was wound up in a single tight knot.
 It was a soft, blunt-tipped horn, because Horus was still so young.
 It would grow longer and wind up into more knots as he grew older.

-Knotted-horn dragons had instead of scales a very thick leathery hide which was very coveted for its strength and beauty, and which few weapons could pierce, or even scratch for that matter.
+Knotted-horn dragons are long extinct nowadays, but back when they did exist, they had instead of scales a very thick leathery hide which was very coveted by men of the time for its strength and beauty, and which few weapons could pierce, or even scratch for that matter.
 This hide was sometimes spotted, sometimes plain, but most commonly striped, not unlike a tiger’s.
 Horus’s own hide was cobalt blue, and streaked with blood-red stripes which gave him a rather gruesome appearance when the light hit him in the right way.

 But Horus’s hide did not often see daylight.
 He was always in his parents’ cave, always asleep on his nest, wrapped in a snug bearskin blanket.